I think I’d fallen in love with Cissbury before I even set eyes on the house.

 The piece de resistance however is the lovingly renovated pair of beautiful, spacious barns on the property – complete with a bar area and a fire pit – which are ideal for weddings.
 I’ve had the great privilege of conducting many a wedding in the ceremony barn, mingling in the sunshine with guests on the lawn and in the bar before they go in to the beautiful reception barn to feast and to party!
 The uphill approach to the barns is lined with majestic trees and there are jaw-dropping views across the South Downs National Park, so the photos are always beyond stunning.

 And if that’s still not enough choice for you, remember that using an independent celebrant like me means that you can get married anywhere at all – you could choose to have your ceremony in the woodland on the property, or by the quirky octagonal flintwork summerhouse for example.
 Then you can party with your friends and family in the house or the barns.

 The funny thing about Cissbury is that it should feel imposing and starchy but it absolutely doesn’t.
 It has a friendly, almost eccentric atmosphere – it feels like a happy family home as well as a grand venue.
 It’s the sort of place that has seen its fair share of muddy boots and loud evenings around the piano; not the sort where you dread touching anything and speak in a whisper.
-As such, it’s the perfect venue for a wedding (or any big event) and I know from experience that you’d be made very welcome.
+As such, it’s the perfect venue for any big event and I know from experience that you’d be made very welcome.

 Oh, and Barley told me to tell you that they are very pet-friendly.
 So if you want to have your pooch as ringbearer, Cissbury could well be the place for you.